2015 LIMITED LATE MODEL RULES

 (a) Fuel cell is mandatory.

-(b) Fuel cell must be mounted between the frame rails (no notching of the rails allowed) and the bottom must be mounted no lower than the bottom of the rear axle tube.
+(b) Fuel cell must be mounted between the frame rails (no notching of the rails allowed) and the bottom must be mounted no lower than 9” from the ground.
 Fuel cell must be secured with steel straps made of 1” x 1/8”, not less than two lengthwise and two crosswise, full 360 degrees.

 (d) Fuel cell must have a one-way check valve in the vent line.